IntelOpenDesign/ConnectAnyThing/README.md

 ## How To Run ConnectAnyThing

-1) Checkout or download the project's zip file.
+1) Clone or download the project's zip file.
 2) In the SD_Card directory, unzip the image-full-clanton.zip file (it should contain the image-full-clanton.ext3 file).
 3) Copy the entire content of this directory to the root directory of the Galileo Micro SD card, keeping its structure intact ( remove the image-full-clanton.zip if needed ).
 4) Put the Micro SD card back in the Galileo board and power up.